FilipMalczak/thinking-modules/README.md

 > Requires python 3.5+, because of `typing`.
 Besides that, there are no dependencies.

 > System-independent.
-Not tested on PyPy, but its really trivial, so I don't expect issues.
+Tested on CPython 3.7+ (to simplify CI), but its really trivial.

 The whole API is best documented by docstrings: